BryceAndJuly/Whiteboard/README_en_US.md

 - Fixed several styling issues with rich text rendering in the database.
 Code highlighting and formula rendering are now supported.
 - Added support for rendering rich text content inside tables.
+- Added missing icons for tab blocks and tab items in the **Block Search Panel**.
+(The purplish one is the tab block, and the black one is the tab item.)

 ---